onysko/seo-crawler/README.md

 Just clone this repo, run ```php crawler.php http://example.com/sitemap.xml```, check created logs and improve your SEO quality.

 ## Configuration
-This module has few simple parameters.
+This module has few simple configuration parameters.
 Using them you can manage speed of crawling and also include/exclude some reports.

 Let's check them: